U.S. - Powerball Lottery Information

 fixed multiplier, doubling the second place prize to $2 million and multiplying all other secondary prizes by 2-4 times.

-The California Lottery Commission unanimously approved the addition of Powerball to the state’s lottery offerings on November 29th, 2012, following the lottery’s record-breaking $588 million jackpot.
+The California Lottery Commission unanimously approved the addition of Powerball to the state’s lottery offerings on November 29th, 2012, following the lottery’s record-breaking $588 million jackpot, which was broken once again just six months later!
 California will join the majority of US states that already participate in Powerball to become the lottery’s 43rd member.
 Powerball’s play format will be familiar to Californians who have been playing Mega Millions for years.
 Both huge multi-state lotteries require players to select five regular numbers and one additional number to win the jackpot.
-With the Power Play option, players can double their winnings on secondary prizes including the lottery’s illustrious second prize worth $1 million or $2 million with Power Play.
+With the Power Play option, players can double, triple, or quadruple their winnings on secondary prizes including the lottery’s illustrious second prize worth $1 million or $2 million with Power Play.
 However, Californians should be aware that prizes are paid differently; the California Powerball uses a parimutuel system to determine the size of each prize, such that prize values are not fixed, but depend on sales and the number of winning tickets.
 Another important difference is that California Powerball does not support the Power Play feature.

 USA Powerball Rules